To lease or buy a new car? Both have their fair share of strengths — and drawbacks. Here’s how to choose the best way to finance your new vehicle.

 “Probably the main benefit to leasing is a lower payment,” says Jerry Love, a member of the National CPA Financial Literacy Commission.
 “If you plan to keep the car only a few years — say three years max — then leasing allows you a smaller payment, and you don’t have to worry about the trade-in value.”

 - You may get significant tax advantages.
-For example, business professionals can deduct the cost of a lease as long as you use the vehicle for business 50% of the time or more.
+Business professionals can deduct the cost of a lease as long as you use the vehicle for business 50% of the time or more.

-- You love getting new cars.
-If you like changing cars often and don’t want to keep a vehicle beyond a few years, leasing can be a good option.
+- You love having the newest cars.
+If you like changing cars often and don’t want to keep a vehicle beyond a few years, leasing can be a good option that saves you the hassle of having to sell your old vehicle.

 Disadvantages to leasing a vehicle

 - It can be more expensive overall.
-The depreciation you pay for is the highest when a car is new.
+Even though you’re only paying for the car’s depreciation, those costs are highest when a car is new.
+It’s possible to lease a used car, but it’s not as common.

 - There can be lots of hidden charges.
-Even minor dings that are typical when you have a vehicle or higher mileage will cost you.
+Even minor dings that are typical when you have a vehicle will cost you.

 Advantages and disadvantages of buying a car